Skip to content

 3. Only invoke after explicit approval

-This keeps policy in the consumer, not the provider.
+This keeps confirmation UX in the consumer, while execution authorization remains in the provider.

 Sometimes an action requires multiple steps (e.g., “merge and delete branch”).
 Rather than encoding workflows in the protocol, use sequential invocations.
 The provider updates state after each action, and new affordances appear for the next step.